I took kayaking lessons recently for the first time. My, what a different perspective I’ve got of a place I’ve loved for 23 years!

 How to get into the kayak gracefully was the first trick!

-Fortunately, I was wearing sandals that can go in and out of the water without worry, so that enabled me to “gracefully” step into the boat.
+Fortunately, I wore waterproof sandals, which enabled me to “gracefully” step into the boat.

 WIth a push, I went into the lake, laughing all the way.

-The paddle was the hardest part to manage.
+The paddle was the most challenging part to manage.

 With “blades” on both sides of a metal pole, I had to learn the rocking back and forth movement to push the small craft through the water.